titipata/affiliation_parser/README.md

 # Affiliation Parser

-(work in progress)

 Fast and simple parser for MEDLINE and Pubmed Open-Access affiliation string.
 We can parse multiple fields from the affiliation string including department, affiliation, location, country, email and zip code from affiliation text.

+We also provide function to match affiliation  string to [GRID](https://grid.ac/) dataset.

 ## Example

+Here is an example to parse affiliation

 ```python
 from affiliation_parser import parse_affil